 – Alice Walker, To Be A Woman

 With anger comes a desperate desire for change: to see it happen, to witness as it establishes, to be present when it finally becomes the norm.
 Our anger is fuel.
-Despite the fact that the world is still not the most welcoming place to women, we continue to strive.
+Although the world is still not the most welcoming place for women, we continue to strive.
 So many intelligent, accomplished women in this world are saying “no” to the “nos” they’ve heard.
 We started marching towards tables we are not welcome at and claiming our seats.
 When seats were still being denied regardless of our efforts, we started building our own tables.

-Last week an all-female team won the biggest hackathon in the world (they developed an app that can translate signboards to any language without the need for internet connection) in Saudi Arabia and I felt proud.
-I felt proud because these girls are young, they are bright and they are courageous.
-I felt proud because they took a seat at a table in which they were never welcomed before.
+Last week an all-female team won the biggest hackathon in the world (they developed an app that can translate signboards to any language without the need for internet connection) in Saudi Arabia, and I felt proud.
+I felt proud because these girls are young, they are bright, and they are courageous.
+I felt proud because they fiercely snatched a seat that was never before offered to them.
 I felt proud because it feels like, even if it seems small in comparison with everything that still needs to change, we are taking up room in all tables.
 I felt proud because it is happening.

 What about Design Thinking?
 Can it do anything to help us get more room?